michelletugit/speak_guard/README.md

 # Speak Guard

-Speak Guard is a Flutter application to analyze users' speech through AI technology provided by Google.
-This application aims to transcribe spoken words in real time and then classify the transcript using AI, providing users with insights into their speech patterns.
+Speak Guard is a Flutter application to analyze user's speech through AI technology provided by Google.
+This application transcribes spoken words in real time and then classifies the transcript using AI.

 ## Features